Understanding constructivism (clinical reasoning) through the deconstruction of competencies required for map reading in Orienteering

 Introduction

 Orienteering involves complex decision making using multiple variables of information to ascertain the optimal path.
 Clinical reasoning is a similar balance of gleaning the right amount of information to build a clinical picture.
-Too much information and we have information overload and with too little information we again arrive at an impass with the likelihood of making mistakes such as 'confirmation biases'.
-Information optimisation in the form of clinical reasoning, and deductive reasoning in particular, is a process of confirming expectations through the process of questioning and examination.
-When expectations aren't realised, then the therapist must revert to inductive reasoning, which requires deconstruction back to first principles, to rebuild a clinical picture, which makes sense, both to the client and anyone else who askes for face and constuct validity for the evidence of efficacy of treatment.
-When reading a map in a sport like orienteering, it is important to read the map ahead of where you are going, so that when the runner comes to the terraine they are confirming or negating their expectations.
+Too much information and we have information overload, whereas with too little information, we again arrive at an impasse, with the likelihood of making mistakes, such as 'confirmation biases'.
+Information optimisation, in the form of clinical reasoning, and deductive reasoning, in particular, is a process of confirming expectations through the process of questioning and examination.
+When expectations aren't realised, then the therapist must revert to inductive reasoning, which requires problem deconstruction back to first principles, to rebuild a clinical picture, which makes sense and in turn provides a solution, both to the client and anyone else, who ask for face and construct validity, for the evidence of efficacy of treatment.
+When reading a map in a sport like orienteering, it is important to read the map ahead of where you are going, so that when the runner comes to the terrain they are confirming or negating their expectations.
 There is a positive correlation between motor performance and map reading skills.
-That is, the feedforward mechanisms of motor control are more finely tuned, when the runners map reading skills are more finely tuned.
-Importantly, in order to optimse cognitive performance, the information on the map needs to be simplified into meaningful small chunks of information.
+That is, the feedforward mechanisms of motor control are more finely tuned, when the runners map reading skills, are similarly, more finely tuned.
+Importantly, in order to optimise cognitive performance, the information on the map, needs to be simplified, into meaningful small chunks of information.
 The following are map reading exercises for the development of competency in orienteering.
 By de-constructing various elements of map reading, greater competency can be obtained.
 Additionally, physiological variables can also be manipulated to enhance cognitive skill.
-Ultimately, feed-forward predictive reasoning skills should be accomplished.
-It is very rare for an injury to occur when the cognitive processing is optimal.
+Ultimately, improved feed-forward predictive reasoning skills should be accomplished.
+Whilst running through the forest, it is very rare for an injury to occur, when the cognitive processing is optimal.
 Similarly, in the clinical situation, the more finely tuned the predictive reasoning skills are, the less likelihood of getting lost during the examination resulting in a mis-diagnosis.
-Additionally, by making predictions throughout the clinical reasoning process, scientific credence is given to the process of examination and re-examination, whereby variables are defined, included and eliminated.
+Additionally, by making predictions throughout the clinical reasoning process, scientific credence, is given to the process of examination and re-examination, whereby variables are defined, included and eliminated.
 The predictive validity of testing becomes the clinicians 'null hypothesis'.
 In orienteering competitions, economy of movement and information processing capacity, are reflected by the fastest time as the metric of choice; whereas in the clinic, it is the minimal intervention which derives the maximal and most optimal outcome which should define the economic value of the health intervention.

 Context